ElectroGamesDev/SimpleHeal/README.md

 # Information
 - Heals yourself to max health.
  # Commands
 - /heal
  # Permissions
- - Permission: heal.use
+- Permission: simpleheal.use
  # Credits
-Icon made by Freepik from www.flaticon.com
+- Icon from www.flaticon.com
+- Subscribe to Electro Games on YouTube